'Controlling Britney Spears' and 5 other celebrity documentaries to stream right now

 This is Paris (2020), Paris Hilton

 You may have noticed an interesting trend among documentaries of late— films trying to reveal a different side to a heavily scrutinised and misunderstood 2000s starlet.
-Paris Hilton is no stranger to media coverage, as a permanent tabloid fixture and the star of so many reality shows.
-And that’s exactly why you should watch This is Paris — which details her rise to fame while revealing her traumatic childhood abuse and her journey to healing.
+As a permanent tabloid fixture and the star of so many reality shows, Paris Hilton is no stranger to media coverage, and that’s exactly why you should watch This is Paris — which details her rise to fame while revealing her traumatic childhood abuse and her journey to healing.

 This story first appeared on Lifestyle Asia Hong Kong.